 Purser’s scholarship focuses broadly on precarious work and the low-wage labor market as well as the reproduction and lived experience of urban poverty in the U.S. She uses ethnographic and/or community-based research methods to explore the changing nature of work and workers’ movements, the housing struggles of the poor and the ground-level practices of neoliberal poverty management.

 Her work has been recognized with a wide variety of publication awards from the American Sociological Association’s sections on Labor and Labor Movements, Marxist Sociology, Sociology of Human Rights, and Public Sociology.
 She is also a two-time recipient of the John Russo and Sherry Linkon Award for Best Published Article from the Working Class Studies Association.
-Purser serves as an associate editor for Research in the Sociology of Work, editor-in-chief of the Marxist Sociology Blog, and commissioning editor for Work In Progress, a public sociology blog of the American Sociological Association.
+Purser is an Associate Editor for both Critical Sociology and Research in the Sociology of Work.
+She is a Commissioning Editor for both the Marxist Sociology Blog and Work In Progress, public sociology blogs of the American Sociological Association.